snarkhunter/oofcanvas/manual.md

 to be able to compute its bounding box, which is the smallest rectangle, aligned with the x and y axes, that completely encloses the item in user space.
-The rectangle is used to make some computations more efficient, and to determine how large the bitmap needs to be and what "zoom to fill" means.
+The rectangle is used to make some computations more efficient, to determine how large the bitmap needs to be, and to define what "zoom to fill" means.

 If an item contains components with sizes specified in pixels, it will not be possible to compute the bounding box in user coordinates